 ECN helps newly hired Cisco employees and other individuals who are early in their Cisco careers succeed.
 The group facilitates a networking, mentorship, and knowledge-sharing platform.

 The Early in Career Network (ECN) helps members gain a better understanding on how globalization and working in virtual teams can positively affect the workplace.
-This Employee Resource Group (ERG) also shows how different generations can communicate and work together effectively.
+This Employee Resource Organization (ERO) also shows how different generations can communicate and work together effectively.

 According to “Generation Y and the Workplace: How Our Generation Wants to Work,” today’s new workforce is looking for: